" " wisno wood furniture finishing: Lacquer retarder

 • Blushing.

 Blushing is the formation of fog or a rainbow in the film coating.
-It is caused by the water vapor is trapped in the coating film during the film forming.
-Blushing is happened when we do clear coating application at the humid air, for example at the morning, at the night or at rainy days, especially in certain areas which have high humidity.
+It is caused by the water vapor that is trapped in the coating film during the film forming.
+Blushing happens when you do a clear coating application in the humid air, for example, in the morning, at night, or on rainy days, especially in certain areas that have high humidity.

 • The rough surface of the film layers.

 The surface layer of a finishing film may be rough due to the dust spray that is attached to the film surface during the spray applications.
-Dust spray could happen because there are some surfaces area that has been dry during the spray process.
-At the big product which has large surface area such as a big cupboard or cabinet, then it has high risk to get rough surface since the dust spray.
-The big surfaces could need long time for spray process and this condition could make the surface that sprayed at first time is dry when the spray process is still on going.
-The dust spray stick at the dry film and it make a rough film surface.
+The dust spray problem occurs when the surface of the film in some areas is dry while the spray process is taking place.
+The dust from the spraying process is attached to the dry surface and makes the rough surface.
+This dust spray problem usually occurs at the big product that has a large surface area, such as a big cupboard, table, or cabinet, when the spray application takes a long time.
+The surface that was sprayed for the first time could be already dry when the spray process is still going on.
+The dust spray sticks at the dry film and makes a rough film surface.

-We can add some lacquer retarder to let the lacquer layer can be wet longer.
-The wet coating layer will make the dust spray attached is well blended and mix with the lacquer to make smooth surface.
+You can add some lacquer retarder to let the lacquer layer be wet longer.
+The wet coating layer will accept the dust spray to be mixed and solved with the lacquer.
+There will be no dust spray, and the smooth film surface is resulted.

 • Streaking finish

-Streaking is the lines as a zebra looked in the finishing layer.
-The streaking at the top coat could be caused by too fast drying.
-The drying time of lacquer cannot be too fast to let every layer from each stroke of the spray gun can be mixed with previous stroke.
+Streaking is the lines as a "zebra looked" in the finishing layer.
+The streaking at the top coat could be caused by the top coat layer is drying too fast.
+The drying time of lacquer cannot be too fast to let every layer of the film coating from each stroke to solve and mixed with its previous stroke.

 How to make lacquer retarder?